What Does the Law Say About Underage Sex in the UK and What Is The Age Of Consent In England?

 Underage sex with a minor is a topic that has dominated headlines for decades.
 But what is the actual law surrounding this controversial crime?

-In this article, we’ll take a look at the legal implications of engaging in underage sex with a minor, as well as the consequences of these actions.
+In this article, we’ll take a look at the legal implications of engaging in underage sex with a minor, as well as the consequences of sexual abuse.

-What is the age of consent in the UK?
+What is the legal age of consent UK?

-In the UK, the legal age of consent is 16.
-The law is there to protect children, and is not there to prosecute two people under the age of 16 who engage in mutually consensual sexual activity.
+In the UK, the legal age to have sex with consent is 16.
+The law is there to protect children and is not there to prosecute two people under the age of 16 who engage in mutually consensual sexual activity.
 However, in the interests of protecting younger children, anyone aged under 13 is not able to legally give consent, even if proof of the consent is shown in court.

-The age of consent may be 16, but if you’re in a position of trust this is raised to 18.
-A person in a position of trust refers to anyone who is supposed to be looking after the young person, for example teachers, doctors or care workers.
+The age of consent maybe 16, but if you’re in a position of trust this is raised to 18.
+A person in a position of trust refers to anyone who is supposed to be looking after the said young person, this includes teachers, doctors or care workers.

-Legally, having sex with someone under the age of 16 (18 in some circumstances) is seen as sexual assault, and is taken very seriously by the Courts.
-If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of factors.
+Legally, having sex with someone under the age of 16 (18 in some circumstances, as mentioned above) is seen as sexual assault, and is taken very seriously by the courts.
+If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of different factors.

-In the UK, rape carries a maximum sentence of life imprisonment.
+In the UK, the sentence of underage rape carries a maximum of life imprisonment.
 If the victim is aged 13-15, and the sex was mutually consensual, you could be facing a prison sentence of up to two years.
-If the victim is under 13 years of age, you could be facing life imprisonment.
+If the victim is under 13 years of age, you could be facing a sentence of life imprisonment.

 In Scotland, the law is different.
 The age of criminal responsibility is 8 years of age, but a child cannot be prosecuted until they are aged 12 or older.

-Here at DPP Law, we offer non-judgemental, honest advice on your next steps.
-Our dedicated legal team have decades of experience in handling complex cases like yours, and work around the clock to secure the best possible results for our clients.
+At DPP Law, we offer non-judgemental, honest advice on your next steps.
+Our dedicated legal team have decades of experience in handling complex cases like this and will work around the clock to secure the best possible results for our clients.

-If you’d like to chat with a member of our friendly team about how to move forward with your case, please don’t hesitate to contact us.
+If you’d like to chat with a member of our team about how to move forward with your case then please don’t hesitate to get in touch with us.